K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 Refer :vCloud CPI does not support dynamic or vip networks.

 4. Resource Pools Block
-resource_pools [Array, required]:배포시 사용하는 resource pools를 명시하며 여러 개의 resource pools 을 사용할 경우 name 은 unique 해야함 Resource pools: 같은 stemcell 부터 생성한 가상머신 모음 name [String, required]:고유한 resource pool 이름 network [String, required]: Networks block에서 선언한 network 이름 size [Integer, optional]: resource pool 안의 가상머신 개수이고 이 값을 생략하면 jobs 인스턴스의 총 개수가 된다. 이 값을 넣을 경우 jobs 인스턴스 보다 작으면 에러가 남 stemcell [Hash, required]: resource pool 가상머신에서 생성한 stemcell 정보
+resource_pools [Array, required]:Specify the resource pools to be used during deployment and name must be unique if multiple resource pools are used
+Resource pools: Collection of virtual machines created from the same stemcell
+name [String, required]:Unique resource pool name
+network [String, required]: Network name declared by Networks block
+size [Integer, optional]: The number of virtual machines in the resource pool, and if you omit the value, it becomes the total number of jobs instances.
+Error occurs when the value inputed is lesser than the jobs instance
+stemcell [Hash, required]: stemcell information created in the resource pool virtual machine
-- name [String, required]: stemcell 이름
+- name [String, required]: stemcell name
-- version [String, required]: stemcell 버전 cloud_properties [Hash, required]: 컴파일 VM을 만드는 데 필요한 IaaS의 특정 속성을 설명 (instance_type, availability_zone) env [Hash, optional]: CPI (cloud provider interface) 에서 create_stemcell 호출할때 가상머신 환경 변수이고 env 데이터는 가상머신에 세팅 되어 있는 BOSH Agents 에서 사용할수 있다. 디폴트는 {}
+- version [String, required]: stemcell version cloud_properties [Hash, required]: Describes a specific properties of IaaS required to create a compilation VM (instance_type, availability_zone) env [Hash, optional]: When calling create_stemcell from the cloud provider interface (CPI), it is a virtual machine environment variable and the env data is available on the BOSH Agents set on the virtual machine.
+Default is {}

 ◎ AWS Example
-instance_type [String, required]: 인스턴스 종류. 예) m1.small availability_zone [String, required]:인스턴스를 생성하기 위한 availability zone 예) us-east-1a
+instance_type [String, required]: Instance type example) m1.small
+availability_zone [String, required]: availability zone to create an instance example) us-east-1a
-key_name [String, optional]: key pair 이름. 디폴트 key pair 이름은 global CPI 설정안의 default_key_name 예) bosh spot_bid_price [Float, optional]:Bid price in dollars 예) 0.03 ephemeral_disk [Hash, optional]:EBS backed ephemeral disk of custom size for when instance storage is not large enough or not available for selected instance type
+key_name [String, optional]: key pair name. the default key pair name is global CPI within the default_key_name settings example) bosh
+spot_bid_price [Float, optional]:Bid price in dollars example) 0.03
+ephemeral_disk [Hash, optional]:EBS backed ephemeral disk of custom size for when instance storage is not large enough or not available for selected instance type
-- size [Integer, required]: megabytes 디스크 사이즈
+- size [Integer, required]: megabytes disk size
-- type [String, optional]: 디스크 타입(standard, gp2). 디폴트 standard
+- type [String, optional]: disk type(standard, gp2).
+Default standard
   - standard stands for EBS magnetic drives
   - gp2 stands for EBS general purpose drives (SSD)